urql-graphql/urql/.changeset/silver-planets-sniff.md

 '@urql/core': minor
 ---

-Try to parse no content-type as JSON because we are dealing with GraphQL
+Try to parse `text/plain` content-type as JSON before bailing out with an error.